LimpSquid/led-cube-engine/README.md

 $ ./led-cube-engine library --list # To see if your animation has been added to the library
 $ ./led-cube-engine library --info my_animation # To see the exposed properties in JSON
 $ ./led-cube-engine render --animation my_animation # Finally, render it
+$ ./led-cube-engine render --animation my_animation '{"motion_blur": 0}' # Render it with a different motion blur value
 ```

 ## Evaluate animation property expressions